citiususc/servando/Services/README.txt

-This directory is meant to hold Servando Services as gradle android modules.
+This directory is meant to hold Servando Services as gradle android modules and is excluded from version control.
-For this reason it is excluded from version control (see .gitignore), so that is possible to keep each service in its own git repository without any conflict.
+Thus, each service can be maintained in its own git repository without any conflict.